About me

 Additional information

 You can contact me to book an initial session, which would allow us to discuss the reasons for your seeking support, the length of therapy and other details.
 It's also a time for you and me to see whether or not we can work together.
-If you're interested in working outdoors, we would also discuss that possibility and what it entails during this initial indoor session.
+If you're interested in outdoor therapy, we would have to meet indoor or online first to discuss that possibility and what it entails during this initial session.

 Further information